theisjendal/kars2023-recommendation-framework/README.md

 This project contains the model GInRec, and inductive recommender for both users and items.
 ![Go to images to find pdf full resulution version.](/images/model.png)

+It was presented at the KARS workshop under the CC 4.0 license and can be found here: [GInRec: A Gated Architecture for Inductive Recommendation using Knowledge Graphs](ginrec-kars2023.pdf)

 ## Installation <a id="installation"/>
 Python version.
 3.8 all other requirements are located in requirements.txt.
 We highly recommend using a virtual environment.